tylim88/Firelord/README.md

 NOTE: `Date | firestore.Timestamp`, `(Date | firestore.Timestamp)[]`, and `Date[] | firestore.Timestamp[]` unions are redundant, because `Date` and `firestore.Timestamp` generate same `read`, `write` and `compare` types.

-\* Any FirebaseFirestore.FieldValue type will be replaced by masked type, see [Handling Firestore Field Value](#-handling-firestore-field-value) for more info.
+\* Any FirebaseFirestore.FieldValue type will be replaced by masked type, see [Handling Firestore Field Value: Masking](#-handling-firestore-field-value-masking) for more info.

-\*\* the wrapper flatten nested object, however, there are not many things to do with object[] type due to how firestore work, read [Complex Data Typing](#-complex-data-typing) for more info.
+\*\* object type refer to object literal type(typescript) or map type(firestore).
+The wrapper flatten nested object, however, there are not many things to do with object[] type due to how firestore work, read [Complex Data Typing](#-complex-data-typing) for more info.

 \*\*\* `Firelord.ServerTimestamp`(underneath it is `ServerTimestamp`) is a reserved type.
 You cannot use it as a string literal type, use this type if you want your type to be `Firestore.ServerTimestamp`.
 Also do note that you cannot use serverTimestamp or any firestore field value in array, see [Complex Data Typing](#-complex-data-typing) for more info.